mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/finance/financial_independence_primer.md

-# Financial Independence - A Primer
+# A Primer on Financial Independence

 The dream of Financial Independence.
 No longer the exclusive realm of rulers, aristocracy or the elite, the common man can now also enjoy the benefits of being free of daily financial burden!
 No longer do we have to worry about food, shelter, clothing and the schooling of our children!
 Finally we have the means to spend time on the truly meaningful things in life, like pottery and sustainable gardening!
 At least, that seems to be the message when diving into the world of the independent and the early retired.